Law enforcement response to the January 6 United States Capitol attack

 Capitol Police Chief Sund first requested assistance from the D.C.
 National Guard (DCNG) at 1:49 p.m.
 At 2:22 p.m.
 D.C. officials also requested National Guard deployment in a conference call with Pentagon leaders.
 After DoD refused to send immediate assistance, D.C.
-Mayor Bowser contacted the Public Safety Secretary of Virginia, Brian Moran, who immediately dispatched Virginia State Police to the District.
+Mayor Muriel Bowser contacted the Public Safety Secretary of Virginia, Brian Moran, who immediately dispatched Virginia State Police to the District.
 At 2:49 p.m., the Governor of Virginia activated all available assets including the Virginia National Guard to aid the U.S. Capitol; the authorization from DoD required for legal deployment was not granted.
 By 3:10 p.m., police from Fairfax County, Virginia, were dispatched to the District, and began arriving at 3:15 p.m.